 The public hearing will gather Vice-President Dombrovskis will open proceedings by presenting the Commission’s approach towards the preparation of the mid-term review and preliminary results of the on-going public consultation.

-The public hearing will then be organised around four panel discussions:
+The programme of the public hearing will then be organised around four panel discussions: